Skip to Content

 Based on the above factors, your DWI offense will then be assigned a sentencing level with varying penalties:

-• Level One if the DWI has two gross aggravating factors or involved a minor passenger: This is punishable by up to $4,000 in fines and 30 days to 24 months in jail.
-If the judge grants probation, you must still do 10 days in jail, submit to sobriety monitoring, and complete a substance abuse assessment and treatment.
+• Level One if the DWI has two gross aggravating factors or involved a minor passenger: This results in up to $4,000 in fines and 30 days to 24 months in jail.
+If granted probation, you must still serve 10 days, submit to sobriety monitoring, and complete a substance abuse assessment and treatment.

-• Level Two if the DWI involves one gross aggravating factor: This is punishable by up to $2,000 in fines and 7 days to 12 months in jail.
-You may forego the jail term if you submit to at least 90 days of monitored sobriety and complete a drug and alcohol assessment, as well as some other rehabilitative treatment or course.
-If you have a prior DWI from the last 5 years, you must also complete 240 hours of community service.
+• Level Two if the DWI involves one gross aggravating factor: This can mean up to $2,000 in fines and 7 days to 12 months in jail.
+You may avoid a jail term by completing 90 days of monitored sobriety and a drug and alcohol assessment, along with other approved courses.
+A prior DWI in the last 5 years also requires 240 hours of community service.

-• Levels Three, Four, and Five if no gross aggravating factors exist, in which case the judge will consider whether more aggravating factors are present than mitigating factors, or vice versa:
+• Levels Three, Four, and Five if no gross aggravating factors exist; then the judge considers whether aggravating or mitigating factors outweigh each other:

 Jail time may be avoided for Levels Three, Four, and Five offenses by completing community service, though all DWI convictions will carry a mandatory substance abuse assessment and the recommended treatment or rehabilitative course.
 In some cases, the judge may decide to permit time completed in inpatient treatment to count towards your required jail time.